Curriculum Design

 ● While selecting the courses to be included to the program you may also consider the following:

-• o Seek for opportunities of mutualization of courses, teaching materials, and technological platforms
+• Seek for opportunities of mutualisation of courses, teaching materials, and technological platforms

-• o Besides technical courses, think about integrating soft skills, M&Ms, and, entrepreneurship
+• Besides technical courses, think about integrating soft skills, M&Ms, and entrepreneurship.

 ● Some challenges remain such as:

-• o Differences between ECTS credits for teaching units.
+• Differences between ECTS credits for teaching units.

-• o Set of mandatory courses to ensure at each partner.
+• Set of mandatory courses to ensure at each partner.

 Common programme structures and embedded mobility